Device Manual

 - Microphone & environmental sensing port — routes the PDM microphone to the outside air and exposes the BME688 to ambient temperature, humidity, pressure, and gas (VOC) signals.
 The port is acoustically open but mechanically protected.

-- Six perimeter cover screws — not labelled in the hero image, but visible around the cover edge.
-Compress the gasket against the aluminum base for sealing.
+- Six perimeter cover screws — compress the gasket against the aluminum base for sealing.

 Run through this list before sending a device into the field.
 Most field failures trace back to one of these items.